bigskysoftware/hypermedia-systems-book/ch09-client-side-scripting.typ

-We can remove all the SweetAlert2 code that we had in the `@click` Alpine attribute, and simply call this new `sweetConfirm()` method, passing in the arguments `$el`, which is the Alpine syntax for getting
-\`"the current element\`" that the script is on, and then the exact configuration we want for our dialog.
+We can remove all the SweetAlert2 code that we had in the `@click` Alpine attribute, and simply call this new `sweetConfirm()` method, passing in the arguments `$el`, which is the Alpine syntax for getting "the current element" that the script is on, and then the exact configuration we want for our dialog.

 If the user confirms the action, a `confirmed` event will be triggered on the